Role of interaction anisotropy in polymer cononsolvency: insights from the Flory-Huggins-Potts framework

-Elucidation of polymer cononsolvency has been approached with numerous theoretical and computational techniques.
-Previous studies using Flory-Huggins theory have demonstrated that phase separation can be induced when either solvent-cosolvent or polymer-solvent interactions dominate, even when the polymer is miscible with each solvent individually \cite{R:2015_Dudowicz_Theory,R:2015_Dudowicz_Communication:,R:2024_Zhang_Phase}.
-Furthermore, analyses of structure factors obtained following application of the random phase approximation provide similar conclusions \cite{R:2020_Zhang_unified}.
-Nevertheless, mean-field insights into the energetic factors driving phase separation do not directly translate into understanding microscopic physics, such as single-chain conformational behavior.\cite{R:2015_Mukherji_Co} In this direction, field theoretic methods\cite{R:2017_Budkov_Flory,R:2017_Budkov_Statistical} have demonstrated that single-chain collapse indeed occurs given strong, preferential affinity of the polymer for one of the solvents, but there is no apparent coil-globule transition driven purely by solvent-cosolvent affinity.
+Previous studies using Flory-Huggins (FH) theory have demonstrated that phase separation can be induced when either solvent-cosolvent or polymer-solvent interactions dominate, even when the polymer is miscible with each solvent individually.\cite{R:2015_Dudowicz_Theory,R:2015_Dudowicz_Communication:,R:2024_Zhang_Phase} Furthermore, analyses of structure factors obtained following application of the random phase approximation provide similar conclusions. \cite{R:2020_Zhang_unified} Nevertheless, mean-field insights into the energetic factors driving phase separation may not always translate into understanding microscopic physics, such as single-chain conformational behavior.\cite{R:2015_Mukherji_Co,R:2025_Oliver_When} In this direction, field theoretic methods\cite{R:2017_Budkov_Flory,R:2017_Budkov_Statistical} have demonstrated that single-chain collapse indeed occurs given strong, preferential affinity of the polymer for one of the solvents, but there is no apparent coil-globule transition driven purely by solvent-cosolvent affinity.
 Recent developments in variational field-theoretic treatments\cite{R:2024_Liu_Variational} may enable further insights into single-chain behavior under such conditions.